 While butter and beef tallow consumption dropped, consumption of margarine and other hydrogenated oil products like “shortening” soared through years following World War II.

-As reported in Science Daily, in the 1960s diets high in saturated fat (studies on animal fats mainly) were linked to elevated “bad” LDL cholesterol and coronary heart disease, and dietary guidelines recommended restricting saturated fats across the board.
+As reported in Science Daily, researchers in the 1960s studied people with elevated “bad” LDL cholesterol and coronary heart disease, and linked the conditions to diets high in saturated fat — the populations they studied obtained their saturated fat from animal products, almost exclusively.
+Health ministries around the world thus published dietary guidelines recommending restricting saturated fats across the board.

 At the time, it was thought that since trans fat was made from vegetable oils, it was healthier.
 But, subsequent studies found that any amount of synthetically produced trans fat contributes to a higher risk for heart disease.

-The American Heart Association writes that trans fats became popular because they’re easy to use, inexpensive to produce and last a long time.
-They give taste and texture to foods, and restaurants and fast food outlets love trans fats because the oil can be used many times in commercial flyers.
-But scientists found that rather than being “better” than animal fats, trans fats increased the risk for heart disease.
+The American Heart Association writes that trans fats became popular because they’re easy to use, inexpensive to produce and they have a long shelf-life.
+They give taste and texture to foods, and restaurants and fast food outlets love trans fats because this cheap oil can be reused many times in commercial fryers — and typically are.

-Now that science has definitively shown that there is zero amount of trans fat that is considered healthy, wouldn’t that mean that all countries should eliminate the use?
-A number of countries have already moved to restrict or ban trans fats, including Ecuador, Denmark, Switzerland, Canada, Britain and the U.S.
+So, wouldn’t you think that all countries should eliminate the use?
+A number of countries have already moved to restrict or ban trans fats, including Ecuador, Denmark, Switzerland, Canada, Britain, and the United States.
+However, Due to labeling loopholes, although trans fat is “banned” in many countries, others allow different amounts of trans fat in processed foods, including the U.S. Read more here.

 But many countries in Asia and Africa have no such restrictions.
 In India, they use vanaspati, a reheated palm oil that is very high in trans fats and linked to soaring rates of heart disease among South Asians.

-But people rely on cheap calories, and foods made with trans fats have been long the foundation of consumer’s diets, regardless of economic status.
+It’s not just poor countries that are hooked on trans fats.
+Foods made with trans fats have been long the foundation of consumer’s diets, regardless of economic status.
 Fast and frozen foods, cakes, refrigerated dough, microwave popcorn, non-dairy creamers, baking mixes, frostings, margarine, and shortening are so damn cheap, but at what cost to health?

-So, what about alternative fats?
-Replacements to trans fat include unsaturated or monounsaturated plant oils like canola, corn, soy and olive oil, and of course for home cooks, there are also saturated fats — butter, lard, tallow (beef fat).
+Replacements to trans fat include unsaturated or monounsaturated plant oils like canola, corn, soy and olive oil, and coconut oil, which is mainly saturated fat.
+Some use animal saturated fats — butter, lard, tallow (beef fat).
+But these fats are too expensive for commercial use.

 Palm oil replaces trans fat